artdgn/blast-gas-king/README.md

 # Gas King of the Hill - A Blast of a Game

 Burn gas for points, claim everyone's refund.
+Wait longer to claim more.

 ## Game